 At least half a dozen older adults were gathered around the fire too, only every single one of them was looking at a screen.
 I was, without exaggeration, the only person there not operating an electronic device.

 Now, my family doesn’t visit Higgins Lake often, but for everyone else there, it was surely just another weekend up north in a series of several of them during these summer months.
 Their appreciation for the lake that was roughly 100 yards away and gratefulness for the fire that was inches away justifiably had been lost… but still.
 Can’t we talk about our day instead of read about John’s on Facebook?

 I’m known in my family as the tech geek nerd kid, but, that weekend, I was among the most present and satisfied of the family that was gathered.
 And this realization of mine is in play everywhere.

 At the concert, I took videos of some of my favorite parts of certain songs, but I didn’t watch the bands through my phone screen; I made it a point to be present, centered and so happy to be there.
 But most everyone around me, just like at grocery stores and clothing stores and in restaurants and everywhere else, used their phone a lot.

 I can’t help but be bothered when I see people sitting with bad posture, completely disconnected from the world around them, scrolling aimlessly on Facebook or Twitter or anything like it.
 And people taking selfies look dumber than ever, especially because I know:

-- They’re “sharing” it to people with whom they have extremely shallow relationships and who don’t truly care about them.
+- They’re “sharing” it to people with whom they have extremely shallow relationships.
+How many of their followers truly care?

-- They’re “sharing” it solely to make their unexciting, unimpactful lives seem filled to the brim with fun.
+- They’re “sharing” it solely to make their otherwise unexciting, unimpactful lives seem anything but.

 It’s pretty dumb.